wzscq/crvframe/README.md

         },
       }
       ```
-      * **url** URL of the page to open. crvframe supplies three basic pages that can be used to present the data.
+      * **url** URL of the page to open. crvframe supplies three basic pages that can be used to present or edit data.
         * **listview**  The listview present data in a table and are used to explore or search for data in the model.
 The URL of a listview page begins with /listview/#/ followed by the id of the model.
 The example above opens a listview of the model with id core_user.
         * **formview** The formview used to create、edit or view a single record of a model.
 The URL of a formview page begins with /formview/#/ followed by the id of the model and the id of the form and the type of the form。
           ```